 California says oceans expected to rise higher than thought

-In this Jan.
+Antarctica holds 90 percent of the world's ice.
+California O... .
+FILE - In this Jan.
 11, 2017, file photo, water from a king tide floods a staircase along the Embarcadero in San Francisco.
-The state's Ocean Protection Council decided Wednesday, April 26 to update its sea-rise guidance for state and local governments.

 Comments